tari-labs/tari-university/src/cryptography/digital_signatures/introduction_schnorr_signatures.md

 $$
     s = r + ke
 $$
-Bob can now also calculate _e_, since he already knows _m, R, P_.
+Bob can now also calculate $e$, since he already knows $m, R, P$.
 But he doesn't know your private key, or nonce.

 **Note:** When you construct the signature like this, it's known as a [Schnorr signature](#schnorr-signatures), which is discussed in a following section.
-There are other ways of constructing _s_, such as ECDSA [[2]], which is used in Bitcoin.
+There are other ways of constructing $s$, such as ECDSA [[2]], which is used in Bitcoin.

 But see this: